 - A description of the test sequence.
 Details of the impact velocity of each test.
 The orientation of the test specimen on the carriage.
 When necessary, the use of any hazards.
-If hazards are used, the dimensions, weight, material and location should be carefully specified.
+If hazards are used, the dimensions, weight, material, and location should be carefully specified.

 Expert ASTM D880 Impact Package Testing

 Keystone can accommodate flexible and rigid packages of all sizes, including large pallets.
 We have a full lab of test equipment which permits us to provide short lead times on scheduling.
-In addition to impact package testing, Keystone has a full scope of expertise including cold chain, sterile barrier, and vibration.
+In addition to impact package testing, Keystone has a full scope of expertise including cold chain, sterile barrier, and accelerated aging.

-Request a quote to learn first hand why so many companies partner with Keystone to achieve their ASTM D880 certification needs.
+Request a quote to learn firsthand why so many companies partner with Keystone to achieve their ASTM D880 certification needs.